openweave/openweave-core/openweave-nrf5-demo/README.md

 Note that the code here is very much incomplete&mdash;to the extent that, at the moment, it does *essentially nothing*.

 Over time this will evolve into a working demo application, similar to that which is available for the Espressif ESP32.
-Once this happen, the demo application will be moved out of the openweave source tree and into its own repo.
+Once this happens, the demo application will be moved out of the openweave source tree and into its own repo.

 In the meantime, this directory, and the openweave branch it exists on (`feature/nrf52840-device-layer`), will be the focal point for efforts to port the OpenWeave Device Layer to the Nordic nRF5 SDK.